 - HUD is responsible for ensuring that housing units provided under its rental assistance programs are safe and sanitary.
 For its Project-Based Rental Assistance Program, HUD monitors lead paint risks through management reviews and periodic physical inspections.
 But HUD has not conducted a comprehensive risk assessment to identify properties posing the greatest risk to children under the age of 6.

 - Developers can apply for federal Low-Income Housing Tax Credits to help them build affordable housing projects.
 The amount of credit depends largely on project costs.
-However, project costs vary widely and federal oversight of costs is limited.
+However, project costs vary widely, and federal oversight of costs is limited.
 The Internal Revenue Service and the Treasury should use data on variables that affect cost—such as square footage and building type—to better monitor this tax credit.

 - USDA’s Rural Housing Service (RHS) provides mortgages to support affordable rental units for low-income tenants through its Rural Rental Housing Program.
 When these mortgages reach the end of their terms (mature), property owners may exit the program—and current law does not allow RHS to continue providing rental assistance when this occurs.
 As a result, tenants in properties with mortgages that are maturing may face rent increases or lose their housing altogether.
 Congress should consider granting RHS the authority to continue providing rental assistance to tenants in properties with maturing mortgages.
-RHS should also comprehensively plan for keeping properties with maturing mortgages in this program.